cambridge-ceu/GitHub-matters/README.md

 ## How to contribute to [the repositories](https://github.com/cambridge-ceu)

-This is adapted from [Apress](https://github.com/apress), involving the following steps:
+As adapted from [Apress](https://github.com/apress), this involves the following steps:

 1. Make sure you have a GitHub account.
 2. Fork a repository.